-- Let us depend on His Holy Spirit to fill us; Sent so that we might yield to His leading and bear His fruit.
+- Let us depend on His Holy Spirit to fill us; abiding in Him Who Sent that we might yield to His leading and bear His fruit.

-- Let us grow in our hunger for His Word; Sent that He might deliver and heal the places starved for His touch.
+- Let us grow in our hunger for His Word; seeking Him Who Was Sent that He might deliver and heal the places starved for His touch.